mtso/hof/README.md

 ```

 ### `each`
 `each` is a void function takes a list as its first parameter and a function as its second parameter.
-It then iterates over the given function passing in each element of the list.
+It then iterates over the given list passing in each element into the function.

 ##### type signature
 ```